Benlagra/GeClDa/PeerAss/Code_book.md

 Notice that the information on the group to which the subject belongs has been lost during step 2 above.
 One could in principle add a group column but, strictly speaking, this should not be in the tidy data set.

-So the final output looks like this:
+So my reasoning was that for each subject, each activity and each signal name, show the mean and the standard deviation of the considered signal.
+Both mean and std are related to a single signal name.
+Thus, the final output looks like this:

 ```